espseongsm/Nucleus_Detection_in_Cell/README.md

 ![Estimated location of Nucleus](5.jpeg)

 From the heatmap based on the variable importance, we can clearly see that pixels around center are more important than other pixels.
-We can predict that cell images configuration from ridge and nucleus's location in cell generally.
+We can predict that cell images configuration from ridge and nucleus's location from RF.

 ### Conclusion